cakephp/docs/en/core-libraries/components/authentication.rst

 - ``scope`` Additional conditions to use when looking up and authenticating users, i.e. ``array('User.is_active' => 1)``.
 - ``contain`` Containable options for when the user record is loaded.
+  If you want to use this option, you'll need to make sure your model has the containable behavior attached.

   .. versionadded:: 2.2